Eastern rockhopper penguin: Taxonomy

+The eastern rockhopper penguin was formally described in 1879 by the English-born New Zealand scientist Frederick Wollaston Hutton based on a specimen that had been collected on Campbell Island which lies 660 km south of New Zealand's South Island.
+Hutton coined the current binomial name Eudyptes filholi where the specific epithet was chosen to honour the French medical doctor and palaeontologist, Henri Filhol.
+The species was formerly treated as conspecific with the western rockhopper penguin with the English name "southern rockhopper penguin" for the combined species.
+It is now considered as a separate species based on a molecular phylogenetic study published in 2021.
+The two species differ in their distribution; the western species is found in Cape Horn, South America and the Falkland Islands while its eastern counterpart occupies the Southern Indian and Pacific Ocean.
+The eastern rockhopper penguin can also be distinguished by its pink margins around the bill.

 Description

 The eastern rockhopper penguin is a small, crested penguin with a black back and throat, a white belly and pink feet.
 This seabird measures approximately 45–55 cm in length, and weighs 2.2–4.3 kg.
 It has a thin yellow stripe that stretches from its lower forehead, over its red eye and splits into crest feathers at the back of its head.
 The crest feathers are composed of long, thin, spiky yellow feathers on either side of the penguin's head and they are joined by shorter black feathers.
 Rockhopper penguins have an orange-brown bill and the eastern rockhopper penguin has distinctive pink margins around the bill.
 Males and females differ in body size and size of their bill; males are generally larger and have a thicker bill.

 Fledglings, which are around 65 days old, are bluish black all over and lack crest feathers.
 They also have a smaller, thinner bill than juveniles and adults.
-Juveniles, which are penguins aged 1 to 2 years old, are a black-brown color with a grey throat.
-They develop a brown-orange bill that is darker than the adult coloring and have small yellow crest feathers.
+Juveniles, which are penguins aged 1 to 2 years old, are a black-brown colour with a grey throat.
+They develop a brown-orange bill that is darker than the adult colour, and have small yellow crest feathers.
 Eastern rockhopper penguins molt and get their adult plumage at 2 years old.